The Bottle Imp

 "The Bottle Imp" is an 1891 short story by the Scottish author Robert Louis Stevenson usually found in the short story collection Island Nights' Entertainments.
-It was first published in the New York Herald (February–March 1891) and Black and White London (March–April 1891).
+It was first published in the New York Herald (February–March 1891) and Black and White magazine (London, March–April 1891).
 In it, the protagonist buys a bottle with an imp inside that grants wishes.
-However, the bottle is cursed; if the holder dies bearing it, his or her soul is forfeit to hell.
+However, the bottle is cursed; if the holder dies bearing it, the holder's soul is forfeit to hell.

 Plot

 Keawe, a poor Native Hawaiian, buys a strange unbreakable bottle from a sad, elderly gentleman who credits the bottle with his fortune.
 He promises that an imp residing in the bottle will also grant Keawe his every desire.

-Of course, there is a catch.
-The bottle must be sold, for cash, at a loss, i.e. for less than its owner originally paid, and cannot be thrown or given away, or else it will magically return to him.
+However, the bottle must be sold, for cash, at a loss, i.e. for less than its owner originally paid, and cannot be thrown or given away, or else it will magically return to him.
 All of these rules must be explained by each seller to each purchaser.
 If an owner of the bottle dies without having sold it in the prescribed manner, that person's soul will burn for eternity in Hell.

 The bottle was said to have been brought to Earth by the Devil and first purchased by Prester John for millions; it was owned by Napoleon and Captain James Cook and accounted for their great successes.
-By the end of the story the price has diminished to fifty dollars.
+By the beginning of the story the price has diminished to fifty dollars.